Ralph Borsodi: His life and work

+Back-to-the-land advocacy

 He spent the early years of his life in Manhattan.
 His father, William, was a publisher with connections in advertising, and Ralph worked in this business as a boy.
 By the age of 22, Borsodi was personally testing the idea of moving "back to the land."
 He had fully embraced the concept of simple living by 1920.
 Borsodi was influenced by the reformer Bolton Hall (1854–1938), a friend of his father's; Hall introduced Borsodi to the ideas of the economist Henry George.
 Borsodi was also influenced by Thomas Jefferson, Arthur Schopenhauer, Friedrich Nietzsche, Josiah Warren, Lysander Spooner, Benjamin Tucker, and Laurance Labadie.

 Borsodi is chiefly known for his practical experiments in self-sufficient living during the 1920s and 1930s and for the books he wrote about these experiments.
 The Distribution Age (1927), This Ugly Civilization (1929), and Flight from the City (1933) are his best known works.
 He established a School of Living in Rockland County, New York, during the winter of 1934–1935.
 Before long, about 20 families began attending regularly from New York City, spending the weekends at the school.
 Some commentators claim Borsodi's books inspired "hundreds of thousands of people" to follow his example during the Great Depression.

 Borsodi launched a community land trust in 1935 as a practical test of his ideas.
 He set up the non-profit Independence Foundation, Inc., with Chauncey Stillman and others, which acquired a tract of about 40 acres of land on Bayard Lane near Suffern, New York.
 The homes were owned individually, but the land cooperatively.
 A group interested in forming a similar community land trust at Stillwater in Ossining, New York, contacted Borsodi.
 The Stillwater project was unfortunately abandoned by the Independence Foundation in the early stages as unreasonably large, although it did develop along lines similar to Bayard Lane.

 In 1937, Borsodi, with Herbert Agar and Chauncey Stillman, started a journal called Free America, which advocated local agrarian democracy.
 In 1948 Borsodi self-published (even doing his own typesetting) Education and Living, a two-volume work designed to suggest a curriculum for the ongoing School of Living.
 In 1950, Borsodi moved to the Town of Melbourne Village, whose founders had been influenced by his teachings.
 Mildred Loomis, his most devoted student, continued the work of the School of Living into the 1970s when it was headquartered at Heathcote Community in Freeland, Maryland.

 With Bob Swann, Borsodi created a land trust that functioned as an economic, banking, and credit institution, probably influenced by the ideas of Josiah Warren.
 Called the Independence Foundation, Inc., Borsodi intended it as a new and ethical way of making low-cost, cooperatively shared credit available to people who wanted to build homesteads in the community.
 This institution made it possible to provide people access to land without having to pay outright for property initially.